damonyoungcc/english-interview/README.md

 About my weakness, Sometimes I have not realized my communication are too technical, so I think I need to talk to people use word they get used to.
-To improve this, I try to explain my ideas in a simple way, Alos I like to wirte a document and ask them for feedback.
+To improve this, I try to explain my ideas in a simple way, Also I like to wirte a document and ask them for feedback.
 I have confidence to overcome this weakness.
 ```